The Frank Center for Public Affairs

 The construction materials and technologies will highlight Wesleyan’s commitment to sustainability.
 The project will be designed to LEED standards and will feature LED lighting with daylight dimming and occupancy sensor controls.

-Public Affairs Center has been named in honor of John Frank ’78, P’12 and Diann Kim P’12 and will reopen for classes this semester.
+Public Affairs Center has been named in honor of John Frank ’78, P’12 and Diann Kim P’12.

-The Frank Center for Public Affairs will house offices and classrooms for the economics, government, and history departments, as well as the College of Social Studies.
-It will boast a more energy efficient layout—including radiant panels for heating and cooling, displacement ventilation, and a green space on the roof—and expanded areas for serendipitous conversation and spontaneous collaboration, establishing the Frank Center as a hub for interdisciplinary work in the social sciences.
+The Frank Center for Public Affairs houses offices and classrooms for the economics, government, and history departments, as well as the College of Social Studies.
+It boasts a more energy efficient layout—including radiant panels for heating and cooling, displacement ventilation, and a green space on the roof—and expanded areas for serendipitous conversation and spontaneous collaboration, establishing the Frank Center as a hub for interdisciplinary work in the social sciences.

 John Frank, who has served as Chair of Wesleyan’s Board of Trustees since 2020, and his wife, Diann Kim, are longstanding advocates for Wesleyan, supporting numerous University priorities over the years, including the writing program, financial aid, the Wesleyan Fund, and facilities.
 With their gift to support the development of the Frank Center, they affirm Wesleyan’s commitment to creating physical spaces that foster interdisciplinary learning.
 This commitment goes back a long way—in 1954 a gift from the Surdna Foundation created the Public Affairs Center in honor of John E. Andrus, Class of 1862.